 If you wanted to be self-consciously ‘different’ and reject the evil corporate agenda creeping in through the carbonated back door courtesy of Coke and Pepsi, you could always opt for Virgin Cola, bankrolled by a business-straddling multi-millionaire, presented in a ‘suggestive’ bottle nicknamed ‘The Pammy’, and subjected to endless prominent Product Placement gambits in every noted counter-cultural anti-establishment small-scale television show from Buffy The Vampire Slayer to Ally McBeal; none of which could detract from the fact that it tasted so unspeakably bland that it swept the board at Lee And Herring’s Mediocrity Awards in the year of its launch.
 If your parents had one eye on ‘value’ and the other not on anything even remotely resembling flavour, you might well have ended up with something along the lines of the own-brand cola proffered by Happy Shopper-anticipating wholesale concern Nurdin & Peacock, described by Samira Ahmed on Looks Unfamiliar (as you can hear here) as “utterly disgusting”.
 If you were stuck out in some remote rural-industrial outpost where they didn’t have any time for your fancy city ways – as Andy Lewis was whilst en route to the legendary ‘BALLS TO ENOCH POWELL’ graffiti (which again you can hear more about in Looks Unfamiliar here) – you might well find that everyone around there drank a regional alternative such as Sola Cola, which Andy fondly recalls as “as if someone had phoned through a description of what Coke tasted like”.
 At the very end of the shelf, there was always the strangely unappealingly-named My Mum’s Cola, which you never actually saw anyone drinking, only as presumably empty discarded cans.
 Plus there was that one where it had some kind of monster hand reaching around a brick wall on the can or something but even I’m not quite sure what I’m on about there.

 All of these poor substitutes for top-drawer Cola, of course, managed to at least momentarily pass themselves off as substitutes on account of at least bearing a passing visual resemblance to the genuine article.
+Much as the insistence of highbrow hipster types that the output of your local Cafe Ritazza ‘doesn’t taste like coffee’ is dismissable on the basis that it quite evidently does taste like coffee, these also had a resemblance to Coke and Pepsi.
+It just wasn’t an especially nice one.
 There was one other alternative, however, that dispensed with any attempt at posing as genuine authentic all-American Coke or Pepsi, and sought to plough its own carbonated furrow in a truly alarming fashion.
-Historians and anyone who’s read the Fist Of Fun book will be aware of Panda Pops as runner-up to Virgin Cola in the Mediocrity Awards (as it was a little too unpleasant to be truly mediocre) and co-sponsor with Ginsters Pies of the ‘Popularising Badmington’ campaign, and indeed it was for many years duly the drink of choice of the loudmouth ‘blokey’ bloke on the bus who thinks everyone else thinks he’s ‘cool’ (and who then left the empty bottle to rattle around under the seats for eternity).
+Historians and anyone who’s read the Fist Of Fun book will be aware of Panda Pops as runner-up to Virgin Cola in the Mediocrity Awards (as it was a little too unpleasant to be truly mediocre) and co-sponsor with Ginsters Pies of the ‘Popularising Badmington’ campaign, and indeed it was for many years duly the drink of choice of the loudmouth ‘blokey’ bloke on the bus who thinks everyone else thinks he’s ‘cool’ and who then left the empty bottle to rattle around under the seats for eternity.
 There was one small, almost deceptively insignificant detail, however, that marked them out from all of their competitors, ill-advised Max Headroom-assisted ‘New’ Flavour relaunches, rumours about higher ‘stimulant’ content the closer you get to Latin American bottling plants and all.
 Their cola was green.

 Sadly, nobody really knows.
 Panda Pops ceased trading in 2011 – a turn of events that the tabloids were only too happy to blame on ‘EU busybodies’ and the ‘PC Brigade : (‘ rather than the fact that it wasn’t even quite mediocre enough to be properly mediocre – and any evidence of what found its way into their Green Cola in particular has disappeared down the back of the Internet, so unless there are dealers out there offering phials of ‘Camberwick’ to sugar junkies who are too anti-establishment to allow themselves to be seen anywhere near Coca Cola Vintage, there’s no way of breaking down its contents to find out quite what made it so sense-scorchingly green.
 For the sake of his teammates, we can only hope that ‘Penchansky’ eventually found a sufficiently motivating alternative.